vinubalan/drivenow-scraper/README.md

 ### Website Structure Changes
 - If scraping fails, the website structure may have changed
-- Check `scraper.log` for error messages
+- Check `scraper.log` for detailed error messages
 - You may need to update CSS selectors in `scraper.py`
 - Try running with `headless: false` in `config.yaml` to see what's happening